Peter-li6/Financial-Analyst-using-python/README.md

 # Financial-Analyst-using-python
 Welcome to my repository.
-In this repository I have uploaded work that I have done in my 4th year Finance courses at the University of Toronto.
+In this repository I have uploaded code written in my 4th year Finance courses at the University of Toronto.
 Themes include but are not limited to:
 1. Back-testing stock returns using Fama-French 3 Factor model
 2. Using Machine Learning to Predict default (given excel file containing loan info)